Stacked glass payment cards with a cedi symbol, arched gate monument, and Ghanaian flag

 Card acceptance is concentrated in Accra.
 Accra Mall, West Hills Mall, Marina Mall, and Junction Mall accept Visa/Mastercard.
 Supermarkets (Shoprite, Melcom, Palace, Koala), hotels (Kempinski, Movenpick, Labadi Beach), and modern restaurants in Osu, Labone, East Legon, and Cantonments have POS terminals.

 Kumasi City Mall and Kumasi Kejetia Market (the largest market in West Africa) represent the split: the mall accepts cards, the traditional market is cash and MoMo only.
-Outside Accra and Kumasi, card acceptance drops significantly.
-MTN MoMo is accepted virtually everywhere.
+Outside Accra and Kumasi, card acceptance drops.
+MTN MoMo is accepted across the country.
 Apple Pay is not officially supported in Ghana.

 Supported Exchanges & Wallets in Ghana